STAFF | TEAM ROSTERS | LEAGUE MAP | TRANSACTIONS | TRYOUTS | PLAYER ELIGIBILITY | EMPLOYMENT | ALUMNI

 In the winter of 1992-1993, several men got together and decided to start an independent professional baseball league to serve the West Virginia, eastern Kentucky and southeast Ohio areas.
 They believed they could bring professional baseball to areas that would never have a chance of affiliated professional baseball coming to their communities.
 The seed was planted and they named their project The Frontier League.

 These founders approached business people and interested individuals in many different cities to own and operate the franchises.
-In late June of 1993, eight cities began play in high school, college and municipal parks.
 College players quickly heard of the fledgling league and mostly came from the Midwest and east coast to chase their dreams of playing pro ball.
-Two weeks into the inaugural season, two teams folded their operations and the remaining six owners, led by current FL President Chris Hanners of Chillicothe, fought to keep the League above water.
+The Lancaster Scouts chose LHP Chris Smithers out of Valdosta State University with the first pick in the inaugural Frontier League Draft.
+On June 30, 1993, the Frontier League played its first games, with Tri-State hosting West Virginia, Kentucky hosting Ohio Valley, Zanesville hosting Lancaster, and Chillicothe hosting Portsmouth.
+Two weeks into the inaugural season, Tri-State and West Virginia folded their operations and the remaining six owners fought to keep the League above water.
 They made it through that first year with six teams and immediately began to make plans for 1994 by adding teams in Newark, Ohio and Erie, Pennsylvania.
-The Zanesville Greys were the first champion.
+Portsmouth’s Jim Ridenour was the first player to sign with a MLB organization, as the Chicago White Sox picked up the catcher during the Explorers’ spring training, while Chillicothe’s Buck Wells was the first player to be signed during the season.
+Chillicothe’s VA Memorial Stadium hosted the first All-Star Game, which the West Division won 3-2 on August 2.
+The Zanesville Greys were the first champion and swept the post-season awards with Kyle Shave as MVP, Tom Crowley as Pitcher of the Year, Tom Venditelli as Manager of the Year and Bob Wolfe as Executive of the Year.

 Prior to the 1994 season, the owners of the League made a commitment to move forward and they hired Bill Lee as the first and only Commissioner the League has seen.
 Lee had been in the professional sports business since 1980 and the owners hoped he could help the League grow and flourish in the future.
-The League got through the 1994 season with all eight teams in tact.
+The League got through the 1994 season with all eight teams intact.
+Outfielder Kendra Hanes became the first modern woman to play professional baseball, appearing in ten games for the Kentucky Rifles.
+Ohio Valley’s .746 winning percentage (50-17 record) remains the best single-season mark in league history, while the Redcoats’ Corey Morris was named Most Valuable Player by putting up one of the most dominant offensive seasons in league history, hitting .394 with 19 home runs, 63 RBI, and 21 stolen bases in 66 games.
 The Erie Sailors won the League Championship and the future was looking brighter.
-Also, the League sold its first players to Major League clubs.

 During the off-season between the 1994 and 1995 seasons, several changes took place that helped the League gain credibility and recognition.
 Teams were relocated to Richmond and Evansville, Indiana as well as Johnstown, Pennsylvania.
 The stadiums were major upgrades to the caliber of fields that were in existence.
 The markets were larger and as a result, crowds that attended games were larger.
 The Johnstown Steal won the 1995 title and Evansville’s attendance was greater than the entire League attendance in 1993.
 The moves to Richmond and Evansville ultimately opened the door to the western expansion of the League.